weierophinney/2016-10-19-Create-PHPantastic-Packages/README.md

 ## Running the slides

-You can run the slide deck in a couple ways:

-- Via npm or yarn
-- Via php

-### npm/yarn
+The slide deck uses the markdown features of reveal.js, so it requires that you run the deck using npm.

 First, install dependencies.